Pardot Lead Management & Scoring

 Better Sales adoption

 When scoring reflects reality, Sales trusts the system — and actually uses it instead of working around it.
+Measured: % of reps using lead score in daily prioritization.

 Clean